7 Tips to Control Your Food Cravings

 1. Eat a variety of foods

-Your body gets the nutrients and vitamins it needs from different types of foods, and no single food can supply all the nutrients in the amounts you need.
+Your body gets the nutrients and vitamins it needs from different types of foods.
+No single food can supply all the nutrients in the amounts you need.

 “Eating a variety of foods makes it easier to get a balanced diet and the essential nutrients you need every day,” says Dr. Lane.
 “Sometimes cravings may indicate that you are lacking in a particular nutrient.
 For instance, if you crave sweets, you may be lacking in chromium, which is a mineral found in many foods, including some fruits.”